Skip to main content

 • Cloud Storage (S3 / Azure Blob): Model weights are retrieved from cloud storage at service startup.
 The storage adapter is configured via environment variables and managed by the expert platform's model weights provider.

-• Expert Platform (legithp_expert): Provides the foundational infrastructure including the ExpertService builder, model loading lifecycle, health endpoints, and the segmentation module with domain entities, use cases, and rendering components.
+• Expert Platform (legithp-expert): Provides the foundational infrastructure including the ExpertService builder, model loading lifecycle, health endpoints, and the segmentation module with domain entities, use cases, and rendering components.

-The main software units of the classifier expert software item are:
+The main software units are:

 1. Application entry point and server runner (main.py): Bootstraps the HTTP server using the Uvicorn ASGI server.
 Reads environment-based configuration (host, port, number of workers) and launches the FastAPI application.